mborges-pivotal/ocpvmware4.2/README.md

 INFO Access the OpenShift web-console here: https://console-openshift-console.apps.test.os.fisc.lab INFO Login to the console with user: kubeadmin, password: ###-????-@@@@-****
 ```
-> Make note of the OpenShieft web-console url, the console user ID and password.
+> Make note of the OpenShift web-console url, the console user ID and password.

 ## Access OCP URL
 Add following line to your /etc/hosts files on the server from where will allow access to your OpenShift URL: